elixir-desktop/desktop/README.md

 1. Integrate Code Signing for Windows/MacOS
 1. Build a GitHub actions based auto-update flow

-## Contributing and raising Issues
+## Contributing and Raising Issues

 Please checkout the github repo at https://github.com/elixir-desktop/desktop and raise any issues.
 For questions and comments best to use the Elixir forum: https://elixirforum.com/t/elixir-desktop-android-window-macos-linux-liveview-apps-with-elixir/ or contact me on Slack https://elixir-lang.slack.com/archives/C02429KJJCX